 Correlate events and log data from any source to detect threats proactively with machine learning and analytics across server, network, cloud, and endpoint data.
 Respond at scale to isolate a single compromised endpoint or remediate an attack across an entire environment with a single click.

 Elastic Security visualizations can pinpoint the origin, extent, and timeline of an attack with real-time analysis of file, registry, user, process, network, DNS data, and more.
 Analysts are empowered to determine root cause in minutes and take immediate action without ever leaving the page.

 Elastic streamlines advanced capabilities such as security analytics, EDR, incident response, and threat hunting with a user experience and workflow that Elastic security researchers have designed precisely to solve real-world SOC use cases.
 With a focus on workflow automation driving the most efficient use of an analyst's time, incident responders and threat hunters will find their day-to-day roles free of repetitive tasks — with more time spent solving critical problems and investigations.

 If you are attending RSA, come find us.
 Stop by the Elastic booths — #1427 and #2227 — to say “heya” and learn more about how we can help your security team work towards entirely new levels of collaboration and protection.
-If you can't make it to RSA, you can still give our Elastic SIEM demo a try, or register for our Elastic Endpoint Security early access program.
+If you can't make it to RSA, you can still give our Elastic SIEM demo a try.